 The Weatherford Awards honor books that “best illuminate the challenges, personalities, and unique qualities of the Appalachian South.”
 Granted by Berea College and the Appalachian Studies Association for forty-seven years, the awards commemorate the life and achievements of W.D.
 Weatherford, Sr., a pioneer and leading figure in Appalachian development, youth work, and race relations, and his son, Willis D. Weatherford, Jr., who was Berea College’s sixth President (1967-84).

-These winning authors will be recognized at the 2018 Appalachian Studies Conference at the Millennium Hotel in Cincinnati, Ohio on April 6th.
+These winning authors will be recognized at the 2019 Appalachian Studies Conference in Asheville, North Carolina on Friday, March 15th.

 The Weatherford Award for best Appalachian fiction goes to Silas House’s newest novel, Southernmost (Algonquin Books).
 This novel takes on the story of a disastrous flood, which many Appalachian communities have dealt with over the years.
 This novel finds new ways to tell of human transformation in the midst of tragedy.

 One Weatherford judge explains, “This book about something and is fueled by a deep humanity.
 The beautiful concept of the ‘Everything,’ voiced by a child, breaks down sectarianism, provincialism, othering–all the ugly separations.
 High time such a concept came to Appalachia, a place that historically has suffered from being othered and, upon occasion, from othering.
 Yet there is nothing of the polemic or propaganda piece about Southernmost.
 These characters are working out their own salvation according to their consciences and capacities.”